ankitects/anki-manual/src/editing.md

 For information on testing your ability to type in a cloze deletion correctly, please see the section on [typing answers](templates/fields.md#checking-your-answer).

-Please note that overlapping clozes are not supported.
-For example, the following field is invalid:
+From version 2.1.56, nested cloze deletions are supported.
+For example, the following is valid:

     {{c1::Canberra was {{c2::founded}}}} in 1913

+The inner cloze is entirely nested within the outer.
+There is no support for partial overlaps, such as:

+    \[...\] founded in 1913 -> Canberra was
+    Canberra \[...\] in 1913 -> was founded

+with the word "was" appearing in both deletions.

-If you need to create clozes from overlapping text, add another Text field to your cloze, add it to the [template](templates/intro.md), and then when creating notes, paste the text into two separate fields, like so:
+Prior to version 2.1.56, if you need to create clozes from overlapping text, add another Text field to your cloze, add it to the [template](templates/intro.md), and then when creating notes, paste the text into two separate fields, like so: